augustinmorge/Guerledan_recalage/Simulation/README.md

 * **plot_particles** plots the particles on a map.

 The script then reads the data for the digital elevation model (DEM) and generates a KD-tree for fast nearest neighbor search.
 It also reads the measurement data and converts the coordinates to Cartesian coordinates using the coord2cart function.
 The script initializes the particles using the initialize_particles_uniform function and the bounds of the DEM.
 It then enters a loop to iterate through the measurement steps.
 At each step, it propagates the particles using the propagate_sample function, calculates the importance weights using the compute_importance function, resamples the particles using the resample_particles function, and plots the particles using the plot_particles function if the display flag is set to True.

+The script then enters a loop where it performs the following steps at each iteration:

+1. Propagates the particles using the propagate_sample function.
+2. Calculates the distance and altitude of each particle using the distance_to_bottom function.
+3. Calculates the likelihood of each particle using the distance and altitude information.
+4. Resamples the particles using the Resampler class.
+5. Normalizes the weights of the resampled particles using the normalize_weights function.
+6. Validates the state of the particles using the validate_state function.
+7. If the display flag is set, plots the particles and waypoints on a map.

 At the end of the loop, the script prints the elapsed time and the estimated position.